What Are the Pros and Cons of a Home Equity Loan?

 Home equity loans are available from banks, credit unions, online lenders, and mortgage companies.
 Shopping around can help you compare rates, terms, and fees to find the best fit for your needs.

-Common uses include home improvements, consolidating high-interest debt, funding education, covering medical expenses, or making large purchases.
+Common uses include paying for home improvements, consolidating high-interest debt, funding education, covering medical expenses, or making large purchases.
 However, the flexibility of home equity loans means you can apply the funds toward virtually any purpose.

 A home equity loan might not be wise if: